Wake Adult Counseling

 I graduated from UVA with a BA in Psychology and received my master's at UNC-Chapel Hill's School of Social Work.
 I'm married and have two young children.
 I've been practicing therapy for about 20 years with a variety of people with regard to age, life stage, diagnosis, cultural background, sexual orientation, gender identification, economic background, and legal and medical circumstances.
 The longer I'm in this field the more fascinated I am with how people work, how relationship dynamics develop and morph, and how important it is to know our own value and trust our resilience.
 And how, by moving through life with intentionality, we can become who we want to be and create a life we love.
 It's the "intentionality" part we sometimes need help with.
 That's where effective therapy comes in.
 Read more about it here.

-I provide various types of therapy for adults (age 18 and up): Individual Therapy, Couples Counseling, and several Relationship Resolution & Dissolution services.
+I work with adults (age 18 and up): Individual Therapy, Couples Counseling, and several Relationship Resolution & Dissolution services.
 Read on to learn about my specialties and how I approach our work.
 And then, when you're ready, come in and tell me about you.

 The past two decades of partnering with people in times of struggle have shown me that we often underestimate our own resilience.
 It results in a fear of "not enough": resources (time, money, etc.), self (intelligence, resilience, etc.), or others (trustworthiness, kindness, etc.).
 And during a crisis like COVID-19 this fear might be amplified due to very real changes in how we have to live.
 The fear of scarcity leads to worry, anger, depression, low self-esteem, suspicion, loneliness, guilt, frustration, resentment, shame, bitterness, malaise, contempt, panic... all the emotions we try so hard to avoid.
 Through compassion, support, and psychoeducation I help people develop insights, learn skills, and intentionally use both acceptance and change to become the person they want to be.
 My blend of insight-oriented, cognitive-behavioral therapy allows us as a team to dig deep to figure out what your beliefs are about yourself and the world, notice how these beliefs affect your life, and find the right balance of change and acceptance to believe what is true and move through life congruent with your values.